DO YOU NEED TO DONATE A STANDARDBRED?

 There are just a few things you should know.

 The horse must be donated.
 Futures For Standardbreds does not purchase horses to enter the program.
-The donor contacts a Futures For Standardbreds (FFS) board member who forwards an application to the donor, which is then completed and returned.
+To understand the process, click on the How it Works button below.
+Click on the Application to Donate Standardbred button to obtain and complete the proper form.
 Once the application is received and reviewed, contact is made with the donor to arrange a date, time, and place for the board members to assess the horse.

 Assessment is by FFS board members based upon their availability and experience assessing horses.
 The horse will be assessed for temperament, soundness, overall workability in the program, and currently available foster homes.
 All board members present will conduct the assessment and take notes and photos to be reviewed by the entire FFS board for approval.
 Once the FFS board has reviewed the assessment, they will vote on whether or not to accept the horse and the decision will be communicated to the donor as soon as possible.
 An adoption agreement is then signed by the donor transferring ownership to FFS.
 This document is to be signed by the donor and FFS board members when the horse is transferred.
 Trailering is provided by an FFS board member.